Small Ship Cruises

 About the Origin & Theory by Ecoventura

 Ecoventura’s sister yachts, Origin & Theory take luxury cruising to the next level.
-Sleek, stylish and modern spaces make you feel like you are on board a luxury boutique hotel.
-Every element of these yachts have been designed for comfort, safety and sustainability.
+Sleek, stylish, and modern spaces make you feel like you are on board a luxury boutique hotel.
+Every element of these yachts has been designed for comfort, safety, and sustainability.
 From spacious staterooms with panoramic windows to world-class cuisine, the Origin and Theory offer unforgettable cruising experiences matched only by the incomparable nature of the islands they visit.
-The experienced 14-member Ecuadorian crew includes a high-level Captain, a full time concierge, and two naturalist guides (one for every ten guests) and the lowest guide to guest ratio in Galapagos.
+The experienced 14-member Ecuadorian crew includes a high-level Captain, a full-time concierge, and two naturalist guides (one for every ten guests) and the lowest guide to guest ratio in Galapagos.
 The outstanding naturalists delight in sharing their knowledge and passion – with just 20 guests, there is nothing to get in the way of your personal experience of one of the most memorable places on Earth!
 It’s a good thing there’s so much to see and do in the Galapagos, or you might never leave the comfort of your stateroom.
-Observe the marine environment with excursions by Zodiac, glass-bottom boat, snorkeling, stand up paddle board or kayak.
-Along with large windows providing expansive ocean views, the ten staterooms are roomy and inviting, with individual climate control, plush bedding, private modern bathrooms, plenty of storage space and other luxury amenities.
+Observe the marine environment with excursions by Zodiac, glass-bottom boat, snorkeling, stand-up paddleboard, or kayak.
+Along with large windows providing expansive ocean views, the ten staterooms are roomy and inviting, with individual climate control, plush bedding, private modern bathrooms, plenty of storage space, and other luxury amenities.
 Relax in the Jacuzzi hot tub for up to six guests or work out in the fitness center equipped with a treadmill, elliptical, free weights, yoga mats, and more.

 Prince Philip’s Steps / Darwin Bay – Genovesa Island